nervosys/AutonomySim/docs/recording_data.md

 The recorded data is written in a `AutonomySim_rec.txt` file in a tab-separated format, with images in an `images/` folder.
 The entire folder is by default present in the `Documents` folder (or specified in settings) with the timestamp of when the recording started in `%Y-%M-%D-%H-%M-%S` format.

-Car vehicle records the following fields:
+The `Car` vehicle records the following fields:

 ```text
 VehicleName TimeStamp   POS_X   POS_Y   POS_Z   Q_W Q_X Q_Y Q_Z Throttle    Steering    Brake   Gear    Handbrake   RPM Speed   ImageFile
 ```

-For Multirotor:
+The `Multirotor` fields:

 ```text
 VehicleName TimeStamp   POS_X   POS_Y   POS_Z   Q_W Q_X Q_Y Q_Z ImageFile